 Police activity in the Sunset District.

-News from the around the Sunset District.
+News items from the Sunset District and Presidio.

 After several weeks of sorting ballots, the SF Department of Elections released its final results on Nov.
 27, certifying that Gordon Mar would be the new District 4 supervisor.

 Now that the UCSF Mission Bay Medical Center and campus are open, attention is turning back to plans to transform and update the UCSF Parnassus Heights campus.